Shaunisme/deep-learning-challenge/README.md

 ![](image/layer1.png)

-Here are the preformance metrics of this model, the accuracy rate is only 72.9%.
+Here are the preformance metrics of this model, the accuracy rate is less than 75%.

 ![](image/snapshot1.png)